-Where asphalt cement is used, place the paving geotextile before the asphalt has cooled and lost tackiness.
+Where asphalt binder is used, place the paving geotextile before the asphalt has cooled and lost tackiness.

 415.06 Paving Geotextile Placement.
 Place the paving geotextile onto the asphalt sealant with minimal wrinkling.
 Slit, lay flat, and tack all wrinkles or folds higher than 25 millimeters.
-Broom and/or roll the paving geotextile to maximize fabric contact with the pavement surface.
+Broom and roll the paving geotextile to maximize fabric contact with the pavement surface.

-At geotextile joints, overlap the geotextile 6 inches (150 millimeters to ensure full closure.
+At geotextile joints, overlap the geotextile 150 millimeters to ensure full closure.
 Overlap transverse joints in the direction of paving to prevent edge pickup by the paver.
 Apply additional asphalt sealant to paving geotextile overlaps to ensure proper bonding of the double fabric layer.

 If asphalt sealant bleeds through the fabric, treat the affected areas with blotter.
 Minimize traffic on the geotextile.
-If circumstances require traffic on the membrane, apply blotter and place "slippery when wet" signs.
+If circumstances require traffic on the membrane, apply blotter and place "Slippery When Wet" signs.